vsoch/vsoch.github.io/_posts/2018/2018-06-03-extension-counts.md

 represent a higher prevalence of Python for the repository.
 To make better comparisons between Python and R, for example, we would need to compare samples of code for each language that "are optimized" to do the same thing.
 This is something I'd like to do, but for a different project.
-For now, it is my choice for counts to reflect general proporition of code in a repository, not just counts of the files themselves.
+For now, it is my choice for counts to reflect general proposition of code in a repository, not just counts of the files themselves.
 If you do an analysis with the data, you could choose to do this differently.

 Now let's answer some really simple questions.